Gauravmrao/cv-volume-control/README.md

 3. **Gesture Customization**
    - Allow users to customize gestures for different actions, making the tool adaptable to individual preferences or needs.

-4. **Incorporating Machine Learning**
-   - Machine learning models could be trained to detect more complex gestures or multiple hand gestures to control additional aspects of the system.

-5. **Multi-hand Tracking**
-   - Expanding the project to track both hands could enable more complex interactions, such as two-handed gestures for adjusting volume and other multimedia controls simultaneously.

 ## Social Impact: Enabling Accessibility in Technology

 This project holds significant promise for enhancing accessibility in computing.
-By replacing traditional input devices with hand gestures, it can make computing more inclusive, especially for users who may have difficulty using standard input devices like keyboards or mice.
+By replacing traditional input with hand gestures, it can make computing more inclusive, especially for users who may have difficulty using standard input devices like keyboards or mice.
 Some key benefits include:
 - **Hands-free control**: This system provides a hands-free alternative for controlling volume, which can be particularly beneficial for individuals with physical disabilities that affect their ability to interact with traditional hardware.
 - **Inclusive design**: As gesture-based systems become more refined, they could be extended to a wide variety of use cases, making computing accessible to more people, regardless of their physical capabilities.
 - **Ergonomics**: Reducing the need for physical contact with input devices can also reduce repetitive strain injuries, making this technology useful for people who work long hours at a computer.